Eco-Friendly Lawn & Garden Care

 - Use natural fertilizers or compost.
 They release nutrients slowly throughout the year, won’t leach away, and support the variety of soil organisms that combat diseases.

 - If you're in the market for a lawn care company, seek out one that uses "natural" management practices as opposed to heavy chemical treatments.
+For more information about the hazards of lawn pesticides, see this Lawn Pesticide Fact Sheet from EarthShare Member nonprofit Beyond Pesticides.

 - Leave grass clippings on the lawn after you mow to provide your lawn with a natural (and free) source of nutrients, or compost the clippings for use in your garden.